Intro

 How to reset your password

-If you would like to change your password while you are logged in, just tap on the cog symbol to go to Settings and then tap on ‘My Account’, ‘Edit’ and then ‘Edit Password’.
+If you would like to change your password while you are logged in, just tap on the cog icon to go to Settings and then tap on ‘My Account’, ‘Edit’ and then ‘Edit Password’.
 You will need to confirm your current password before changing it.

 How to change the email on your account

-You cannot change the email on your account within Arthritis Tracker.
+Unfortunately, you cannot change the email on your account within Arthritis Tracker.
 Please email us at apps@versusarthritis.org if you need to do this, and we will do our best to help you.

 Switching on Passcode Protection

-A passcode is a simple four-digit number which you can use to stop other people from picking up your phone, opening Arthritis Tracker and seeing your notes and other data.
+A passcode is a simple four-digit number which you can use to stop other people from picking up your phone, opening the Arthritis Tracker and seeing your notes and other data.
 Once you have it switched on, each time you enter the app, you will be asked to provide this passcode before you’re allowed in.

 How to switch passcode protection on or off